ethereum/ethereum-org-website/src/content/contributing/translation-program/translation-versions/index.md

 ## Version 2.1 {#version-21}

-Language V2.1 translates the majority of the developer docs and several less trafficed but important pages.
+Language V2.1 translates the majority of the developer docs and several less trafficked but important pages.

 ### Secondary Pages {#secondary}